stevan/PMMC/author/NOTES.md

 convention to indicate a word's behavior.
 ```
 ?     indicates that the operation is conditional
-!     indicates that the operation is "dangerous" (i.e. - touches outside stuff)
+!     indicates that the operation is side effectual (I/O, etc.)
 ```

 > A good example of this is the I/O operation `>PUT!` is a request
 > to send data to the outside world, so marked with `!`.
+Or the
+> conditional block constructor `]?` which will execute the block based
+> the boolean on the TOS.

 <!----------------------------------------------------------------------------->
 ## Platform Builtins